-You will need to do more than simply present a list of features and specs.
 You need to put your solution in a well-tailored context that shows your buyer how it will fit their needs and desires.
-That process starts with a ultra-clear understanding of your target, and then you need to look for ways to artfully address their needs through your messaging.
+That process starts with an ultra-clear understanding of your target persona, and then you need to look for ways to artfully address their needs through your messaging.

 Know Your Buyer